The Community Access Fund supports local people to:

 You can find the Application Form (to be completed alongside the guidance notes), Finance Form and Terms & Conditions below.

-Please remember we are unable to fund works retrospectively.
+Sadly, we are unable to fund works retrospectively.
 Grants are paid upon project completion upon submission of suitable evidence.

 Need more advice?